Are All Spiders Bad

 Are All Spiders Bad?

 All Solutions Pest Control understands how people feel about spiders.
 Not too many creatures that roam the planet can make people turn tail and run.
 Is it because spiders hang in mid-air from the silk they produce?
 Maybe, eight legs and eight eyes are too much to wrap your brain around.
-Certainly, having a tarantula tossed in your lap would turn any grown man into a screaming school girl.
+Because having a tarantula tossed in your lap would turn any grown man into a screaming school girl.

 What people don’t understand is most spiders don’t bite.
 Few are venomous, and they are beneficial to a healthy home, beautiful garden, and food-producing farms.